 UKRI wants to exploit the research outcomes data information fully and share with others so as to convey the quality and impact of the UK research base.
-Outcomes information from Researchfish is published via the UKRI Gateway to Research.
+Outcomes information from Researchfish is published via the UKRI Gateway to Publicly Funded Research and Innovation.

 NIHR's Use of Information from Researchfish web page provides further details on how it uses the data.

 Please ensure that submitted data is appropriate for use in the public domain e.g. it is not defamatory; personal information about named individuals is not provided; it does not contain commercially sensitive information; etc.

 - Help and guidance is provided throughout the Researchfish system (see the "Help Using This Page" button).
 There is an online Help Centre available within the system, with FAQs, context sensitive enquiry functionality and Live Chat (available 9am to 5pm, Monday - Friday).

 - Video tutorials are available via the Researchfish Help Videos webpage.

 - The Researchfish 'Help and Support' website is available at https://app.researchfish.com/helpwiz.

 - Further information is available on the UKRI Research Outcomes website.

 - The Researchfish help desk can be contacted via email@example.com and UKRI-funded postgraduate researchers can direct queries of a non-technical nature to firstname.lastname@example.org.